Product Consultant

 -

-Customer behavior informs adoption, friction, and product decision-making.
+Customer behavior informs adoption, friction, and product decision making.

-Ongoing partnership provides clear guidance and decision support as priorities evolve.
+Ongoing, embedded support provides clear guidance and decision support as priorities evolve.

 My work in practice